ireaneus/CDI/PersonalStatement.md

 I believe in one God who exists eternally in three distinct persons—Father, Son, and Holy Spirit—who are co-equal in essence, nature, and attributes.
 These three persons of the Godhead share the same divine nature and operate in perfect unity, without division or separation.
 Each person of the Trinity is fully God, yet there is only one God.
 God is Spirit, infinite, and transcendent, and though He is actively involved in creation, He is not confined by physical space or human limitations.

+**God is holy, as revealed in Scripture:**

+- The Father is described as holy in John 17:11 – “Holy Father, keep them in Your name, the name which You have given Me, that they may be one even as We are.”
+- The Son is described as holy in Mark 1:24 – “What business do we have with each other, Jesus of Nazareth?
+Have You come to destroy us?
+I know who You are—the Holy One of God!”
+- The Holy Spirit is also described as holy in John 14:26 – “But the Helper, the Holy Spirit, whom the Father will send in My name, He will teach you all things, and bring to your remembrance all that I said to you.”
+- Revelation 15:4 affirms that "only God is holy."

+**Father, Son, and Holy Spirit were all involved in the creation, acting as equal co-Creators:**

+- Genesis 1:1 – “In the beginning God created the heavens and the earth.”
+- John 1:3 – “All things came into being through Him [the Son], and apart from Him nothing came into being that has come into being.”
+- Job 33:4 – “The Spirit of God has made me, and the breath of the Almighty gives me life.”

 God is not limited by human comprehension, yet He has chosen to reveal Himself as Father, Son, and Holy Spirit, distinct in person but unified in essence.
 The God we worship is not dependent on anything in creation, but He sustains all things by His will and power.

 **Key Scriptures**: